lucasvr/hdf5-udf/README.md

 - `lib.string(member)`: get the value of a string datatype
 - `lib.setString(member, value)`: write the given value to a string datatype.
    This API does boundary checks to prevent buffer overflows
+- `lib.getFilePath()`: absolute pathname of the HDF5 file where the UDF dataset is stored

 The user-provided function must be named `dynamic_dataset`.
 That function takes no input and produces no output; data exchange is